Kenny Loggins

-Kenneth Clark Loggins (born January 7, 1948) is an American guitarist, singer and songwriter.
-His early songs were recorded with the Nitty Gritty Dirt Band in 1970, which led to seven albums recorded as Loggins and Messina from 1972 to 1977.
-His early soundtrack contributions date back to A Star Is Born in 1976, and he is known as the King of the Movie Soundtrack.
+Kenneth Clark Loggins (born January 7, 1948) is an American singer, songwriter, and guitarist.
+His early songs were recorded with the Nitty Gritty Dirt Band in 1970, which led to seven albums recorded with Jim Messina as Loggins and Messina from 1972 to 1977.
+His early soundtrack contributions date back to A Star Is Born in 1976, and he is known as the "King of the Movie Soundtrack".
 As a solo artist, Loggins experienced a string of soundtrack successes, including an Academy Award nomination for "Footloose" in 1985.
 Finally Home was released in 2013, shortly after Loggins formed the group Blue Sky Riders with Gary Burr and Georgia Middleman.
-He won a Daytime Emmy Award, two Grammy Awards and was nominated for an Academy Award, a Tony Award and a Golden Globe Award.
+He won a Daytime Emmy Award, two Grammy Awards and was nominated for an Academy Award, a Tony Award, and a Golden Globe Award.

 Early life

 Loggins was born in Everett, Washington, the youngest of three brothers.
 His father, Robert George Loggins, was a salesman of English and Irish ancestry, while his mother, Lina (née Massie), was a homemaker of Italian descent, from Avezzano.
 They lived in Detroit and Seattle before settling in Alhambra, California.
+According to his biography, Loggins was born on the birthday of his brother, Bobby.
+As such, and allowing him to keep a Christmas promise his father had made his brother, Bobby got to name his new brother Clark Kent Loggins.
+Later, his first and middle names were flipped, and Kent was changed to Kenneth.

 Loggins attended San Gabriel Mission High School, graduating in 1966.
 He formed a band, The Second Helping, that released three singles during 1968 and 1969 on Viva Records.
 Greg Shaw described the efforts as "excellent punky folk-pop records" that were written by Loggins who was likely to be the bandleader and singer as well; Shaw included "Let Me In" on both Highs in the Mid-Sixties, Volume 2 and the Pebbles, Volume 9 CD.

 Loggins had a short gig playing guitar for the New Improved Electric Prunes in 1969 before writing four songs for the Nitty Gritty Dirt Band that were included on their album Uncle Charlie & His Dog Teddy.
 During his early 20s, he was in the band Gator Creek with Mike Deasy.
 The first recorded version of "Danny's Song" (later recorded by Loggins and Messina and a No. 7 Hot 100 hit for Anne Murray in 1973) was included on their only album, released on Mercury Records.